Bags Packed, Mail Stopped, Doors Locked, Heading to Manzanita Beach --

 Have older kids that like a more challenging hike?
 Add the Pacific Coast Trail to the Neahkahnie Mountain hike up to Cape Falcon and back and you have 12.6 miles of incredible scenery.

+There's lots of fun things to do in Manzanita Beach!
 Interested in geocaching?
 Check out the fun geocaching on Neahkahnie and add to the hiking fun.
-Kids love to geocache — finding the surprise is super exciting, but don’t forget to bring your own surprise to leave for others!
+Kids love to geocache -- finding the surprise is super exciting, but don't forget to bring your own surprise to leave for others!

-If you’re in the camping mode, this is the park for you.
-Not only are the showers free (as of this publication date), the park offers pet friendly yurts if you’re in the mood to try something new.
+If you're in the camping mode, this is the park for you.
+Not only are the showers free (as of this publication date), the park offers Nehalem Bay Yurts that are pet friendly - always great if you're in the mood to try something new.

 Look for seals lazing on the eastern Nehalem Bay side of the Park.
+Looking for Manzanita Beach horseback riding or Nehalem horseback riding?
 In the summer, take advantage of the weather and ride horses on the 7 mile beach to the west of the Park.
 Your cowgirls or guys will love it!

-And don’t forget your kite.
-Manzanita beach is a terrific place to fly a kite, especially in the afternoons.
+Manzanita Beach is a terrific place to fly a kite, especially in the afternoons.

 #3 - Water, Water Everywhere